-If we have suffered severe and protracted childhood trauma, especially if it has resulted in post traumatic stress disorder (PTSD), we may find, as adults, that we feel alienated and emotionally disconnected from other people – we may find we have lost our fellow-feeling, our empathy, concern and compassion for others, as well as our ability to relate to them in any meaningful way.
+If we have suffered severe and protracted childhood trauma, especially if it has resulted in post traumatic stress disorder (PTSD), we may find, as adults, that we frequently experience feelings of alienation and emotional disconnectedness from other people – we may find we have lost our fellow-feeling, our empathy, concern and compassion for others, as well as our ability to relate to them in any meaningful way.

 This can make us feel that we have become cold and callous, leading to feelings of self-hatred, self-disgust and profound loneliness and isolation.

 As a result, we may become reclusive and pathologically avoidant of social interaction.

 A main theory is that it is due to unconscious memories of trauma.
 In effect, we may have become psychologically trapped at the time of our trauma, feeling and reacting as if the traumatic situation we were once in is going on in the present.